 Trophy hunters claim that their money pays for the conservation of endangered animals.
 But how significant is the money from hunting compared to ecotourism?
-Why are hunters so obsessed with killing “dangerous” animals – and what does that say about how them?
-And how has hunting affected animals and their culture?
+Why are hunters so obsessed with killing “dangerous” animals – and what does that say about them?
+And how has hunting affected animals and their cultures?
 Using the example of African lions, I explain how trophy hunting destroyed a relationship of mutual respect and trust between people and predators, and how we can protect our wildlife and our Earth from the scourge of hunting – legal and otherwise.

 “The lions around here don’t harm people.
 Where lions aren’t hunted, they aren’t dangerous.
 As for us, we live in peace with them.”

 – ≠Toma, senior !Kung hunter, to author Elizabeth Marshall Thomas

 Few people in the world can count wild lions among their friends.
 Then again, most people aren’t Dr. Andrew Loveridge, who has been part of Oxford University’s Wildlife Conservation Research Unit (WildCRU) since 1994, and has published over 60 groundbreaking studies on Africa’s carnivores, including more than 20 peer-reviewed papers on lions alone!
 For a wildlife researcher, that means living amongst lethal predators that that most of us fear – watching them prowl, sleep, hunt, fight and raise their cubs.

 To see an adult lion is to behold a warrior – someone who has survived an unforgiving childhood, adolescent exile, and nomadic wanderings of an uncertain youth.
 He has mastered the fear of pain and death to battle stronger, more experienced lions for supremacy over a pride, who safeguards a vast kingdom for his cubs, and who his family rely on to bring down powerful prey such as the fearsome African buffalo.

 He Was A Lion And He Knew It